entwico/spa-resort/README.md

 What's **not** inside:

 - SSL / TLS
-- Security headers, such as e.g. provided by npm `helment` library
+- Security headers, such as e.g. provided by npm `helmet` library

 The above is not included because the application is assumed to run behind a load balancer that should implement it.